nicolelucas03/personal_website/README.md

 ### Future Improvements :pushpin:
 * Add animations and transitions for a smoother user experience
+- Auto responsive layout for tablets and phone (currently debugging)
 - Optimize performance and loading times
 - Implement dark mode toggle and theme switching
 - THIS IS A WORK CONSTANTLY IN PROGRESS AS I CONTINUE MY DEVELOPMENT JOURNEY :smile: